View Document Text

 discretion.

 One-fourth of the annual fee is due quarterly.
-The fee will generally be due at the end of each billing
+When billed in arrears, the fee will be due at the end of

-fees paid in advance will be prorated and any unearned fees will be refunded.
-Clients subject to the
+management fees paid in advance will be prorated and any unearned fees will be refunded.
+Clients

 At its discretion, ONE may offset or waive its fees for services provided to certain clients and people